-Failure to provide sufficient cooling water will damage the water pump and cause the engine to overheat.
-Provide a sufficient supply of water at the water inlets during operation.
+Without sufficient cooling water, the engine, the water pump, and other components will overheat and suffer damage.
+Provide a sufficient supply of water to the water inlets during operation.

 1. Check the engine oil level.

 2. Ensure the cooling water intake is submerged.